Florida Learner License

-Each year, 70,000 teenagers apply for what Florida calls a learner license.
+Each year, 70,000 Florida teenagers apply for what Florida calls a learner license.

 You must be at least 15 to get a learner license, and you must hold it for a year before you can apply for a standard Florida driver’s license.

-To get your learner license, you must first pass a written exam of 40 multiple-choice questions.
-20 of them covering road rules, and 20 covering road signs.
+To get your learner license, you must first pass a written exam of 50 multiple-choice questions covering road rules, safe driving, road signs and signals.

 Last year, Florida officials halted a six-year online testing pilot program.
 This program would let you take your learner-permit driving exam online.
 But it turned out that 40 percent of those who passed the exam online failed in person at the DMV.

-Now the online tests are back.
+Now the exam online is back.
 Gov. Rick Scott signed it into law, and it went into effect Friday.

 And of course, it is real easy to cheat.
 Nothing is stopping you from opening another window to find the answer.